Mistralys/x4-game-notes/README.md

 I usually choose a nice spot in a safe system out of the way with minimal activity to teleport to when I'm not flying around in first person.

-> Tip: An ideal system for example is _Hearty of Acrimony - The Boneyard_ once the Split Vendetta mission has progressed a bit.
+> Tip: An ideal system for example is _Heart of Acrimony - The Boneyard_ once the Split Vendetta mission has progressed a bit.

 ## Free ship mods